Malingee

 Malingee is a nocturnal malignant Australian Aboriginal spirit.
-In Aboriginal mythology, they prefer to avoid humans, but when provoked, they will slay mercilessly with a stone knife.
+In Aboriginal mythology, they prefer to avoid humans, but when provoked, they will slay mercilessly with a stone knife or axe.
 Malingees have knees of stone that knock together, making a scraping sound, and have eyes that smolder like the coals of a cold fire.
 These features were supposed to make it possible for humans to detect and avoid nearby Malingees.